AVEVA/sample-adh-data_retrieval-power_query_m/README.md

-# Cds Power Query M Data Retrieval Sample
+# CONNECT data services Power Query M Data Retrieval Sample

-**Version:** 2.0.0
+**Version:** 2.0.1

 Built with [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=PowerQuery.vscode-powerquery-sdk) in [Visual Studio Code](https://code.visualstudio.com/)

-The sample code in this repository demonstrates how to connect to Cds and pull data from Streams, Assets, and Data Views using Power Query M. Power Query works with a variety of Microsoft products such as Analysis Services, Excel, and Power BI workbooks.
+The sample code in this repository demonstrates how to connect to CONNECT data services and pull data from Streams, Assets, and Data Views using Power Query M. Power Query works with a variety of Microsoft products such as Analysis Services, Excel, and Power BI workbooks.
 For more information on Power Query M please refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/powerquery-m/).

 ## Requirements